Chickenislife6/m03-solution/README.md

 # m03-solution
-solution to m03 and changes made from my solution
+solution to m03 with specific annotations of what was changed from my solution

 ALL CHANGES:
 matched the curly brace on line 16.